MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-behavior.md

 > [!IMPORTANT]
 > This feature is still experimental and disabled by default.
 For more information, see [Experimental and preview features](working-with-experimental.md).

-Specify one or more [behavior formulas](working-with-formulas-in-depth.md) that run when an event triggers a change in a component.
-For example, set a component's **OnReset** property to one or more formulas that perform initialization, clear input, and reset values when the **Reset** function runs on that component.
+Specify one or more [behavior formulas](working-with-formulas-in-depth.md) that run when an event triggers a change in component instances.
+For example, set a component's **OnReset** property to one or more formulas that perform initialization, clear input, and reset values when the **Reset** function runs on the component instances.

 ## OnReset ##